InvestEngine Review (2026):

 - Individual stocks (UK, US, or global).

-- Investment trusts (e.g. Scottish Mortgage).
+- Investment trusts (e.g. Scottish Mortgage, City of London).

 - Gilts or corporate bonds directly.